agstub/lake-altimetry-inversions/README.md

 Author: Aaron Stubblefield (Dartmouth College)

 # Overview
-This program inverts for a basal velocity anomaly "w_inv" given the observed surface elevation change data "h_obs" as input by solving a least-squares optimization problem.
+This program inverts for a basal vertical velocity anomaly "w_inv" given the observed surface elevation change data "h_obs" as input by solving a least-squares optimization problem.

+The motivation is that the basal vertical velocity anomaly is associated with subglacial lake activity that produces the elevation anomaly.
+Once we invert for the basal vertical velocity anomaly, we can try to estimate the subglacial water-volume change or the areal extent of the lake.

-The main model assumptions are (1) Newtonian viscous ice flow, (2) a linear basal sliding law, and (3) that all fields are small perturbations of a simple reference flow state.
-These assumptions allow for efficient solution of the forward
+The main model assumptions are (1) Newtonian viscous ice flow, (2) a linear basal sliding law, and (3) that all fields are small perturbations from a simple reference flow state.
+These assumptions allow for efficient solution of the problem:
-model: 2D (map-plane) Fourier transforms and convolution in time are the main operations.
+2D (map-plane) Fourier transforms and convolution in time are the main operations.
 The model and numerical method are described in a forthcoming manuscript.

 # Dependencies